pipigenius/EventSOT/README.md

 If you want use the encoding code,you can enter the following command:
   `python sae.py /path/to/aedat/file`
   `python sae_ad.py /path/to/aedat/file`
-The user can dawnload SAE encoded frames data from[Google Drive SAE](https://drive.google.com/file/d/1h0L_RpEfP1tIZbUpGoSAbb2Fv1Ezrauo/view?usp=sharing) to dawnload SAE encoded frames data.
+The user can dawnload SAE encoded frames data from [Google Drive SAE](https://drive.google.com/file/d/1h0L_RpEfP1tIZbUpGoSAbb2Fv1Ezrauo/view?usp=sharing) to dawnload SAE encoded frames data.
 Here are some examples of  SAE encoded frames and the comparison between the Adaptive SAE encoded frames and SAE encoded frames.

 <div align="center">
   <img src="images/phone1sae.gif" width="300px" />